MultiSafepay/docs/content/payment-methods/apple-pay-direct.md

     For more information about Apple Pay versions, see Apple Developer – <a href="https://developer.apple.com/documentation/apple_pay_on_the_web/apple_pay_on_the_web_version_history" target="_blank">Apple Pay on the web version history</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.

-    📘 **Note:** You can only create a session within a user gesture handler.
+    **⚠️ Note:** You can only create a session within a user gesture handler.
 For example, you can create the session when the user taps the ** Pay** button.

     For more information, see Apple Developer – <a href="https://developer.apple.com/documentation/apple_pay_on_the_web/apple_pay_js_api/creating_an_apple_pay_session" target="_blank">Creating an Apple Pay session</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.